 If you’ve ever been lucky enough to receive a postcard from someone in Madagascar, you may have seen a tiny image of a white dog featured on the postage stamp.
 It’s a fairly obscure situation to find yourself in, but definitely not impossible.

-That’s because the Coton de Tulear, or Coton for short, is the official dog of Madagascar.
+That’s because the Coton de Tulear, or Coton for short, is the official dog breed of Madagascar.
 So it’s no surprise that he was honored on the nation’s stamps.

 And rightly so.